Balauue/balauue.github.io/about.md

 I study Information systems at WWU Münster, QUT Brisbane, and Liechtenstein University.

-I do software development and IT Consulting for customers all over Europe.
+I do software development and IT Consulting for customers all over Europe with my small business *Weggerockt Development*.

 **This page is under construction**